 Anna Karenina by Leo Tolstoy

-Russian literature is full of examples of catharsis, but one notable one is Anna Karenina.
-In Tolstoy’s famous novel, the heroine endures the torture of being in love with one man and married to another.
-Her eventual suicide leaves the reader crying, and it offers and emotional release for the sadness that runs throughout the story.
+Russian literature is full of examples of catharsis, but one notable work is Anna Karenina.
+In the famous novel by Leo Tolstoy, the heroine endures the torture of being in love with one man and married to another.
+Her eventual suicide leaves the reader crying, and it offers an emotional release for the sadness that runs throughout the story.

 Things Fall Apart by Chinua Achebe